LLPDNNX/XTagger/README.md

 ## Training using nanoX unpacked samples:

+Training is be performed by unpacking jets in extended nanoAOD ([NANOX](https://github.com/LLPDNNX/NANOX)) samples.

 ```
-python Training/training.py --gpu -b 10000 --train samples/nanox_ctau_10_train.txt --test samples/nanox_ctau_10_test.txt -e 100 --name ctau_10 -c -n 10
+python Training/training.py --gpu -b 10000 --train samples/nanox_ctau_10_train.txt --test samples/nanox_ctau_10_test.txt -e 100 --name ctau_10 -c -n 10 --name ctau_10
 ```
 This would start training using GPUs if available, with a batch size of 10000 and with specified training and testing samples.
-Furthermore, the training would be performed for 100 epochs and with class balance resampling.
-The output folder will be created as output/date_ctau_10
+Furthermore, the training would be performed for 100 epochs and achieving balance of all classes as well as kinematic resampling.
+The output folder will be created as output/ctau_10.
+To load a different model, the ``-m`` parameter can be used.